Your pathway to Fellowship

-With a tailored online learning package and GP mentors, non-VR doctors can draw from and expand on their ongoing experience, building valuable knowledge and skills for the journey towards RACGP Fellowship, while accessing full A1 Medicare rebates.
+With access to an extensive library of online learning and GP mentors, non-VR doctors can draw from and expand on their ongoing experience, building valuable knowledge and skills for the journey towards RACGP Fellowship, while accessing full A1 Medicare rebates.

 About the Practice Experience Program

 The PEP is a self-directed education and support program for non-VR doctors working towards Fellowship in regional, rural and remote Australia.
 It is delivered across the country in partnership with training organisations and has been developed under the Non-Vocationally Registered Fellowship Support Program (FSP) as part of the Australian Government Department of Health’s Stronger Rural Health Strategy.

 The program duration ranges – dependant on commencement time in the program – and allows participants to focus on their individual learning needs and the areas of Australian general practice most relevant to them, based on previous experience.